neurolabusc/Bru2Nii/README.md

 5. You may optionally strip you executables to make them require less disk space, e.g. "strip ./Bru2Nii", "strip ./Bru2" - the compiler will probably do this automatically for Windows or Linux, but not OSX (due to the debugger).

 ##### Versions

+3Mar2017 : v1.0.20170303
+ - Filenames include EXPNO and PROCNO, e.g. X1P2.
+ - Experimental support for images that do not include reco files.

 12Dec2016 : v1.0.20161212
  - Better detection of [slice gaps](https://github.com/neurolabusc/Bru2Nii/issues/2).